MattMS/coffee_gulp_bro/README.md

 # Coffee gulp bro

-Example of Literate CoffeScript, Gulp and Browserify.
+An example of using Gulp to compile Literate CoffeeScript using Browserify to allow use of `require()`.